Urban-Flow-Organization/Catalogue/README.md

 [Repository](https://github.com/Urban-Flow-Organization)

-### CITY-LOG
+### PARCAR
-Tool to help the local authorities to define the most appropriate location of new parking spaces for loading / unloading purposes.
+Tool to help the local authorities to dynamically manage curb-side parking at specific sites for various purposes, such as logistics (loading/unloading), school drop-off/pick-up, disabled access, and general use.
 The tool will support the dynamic use of public space as response to disruptive climate events.

 [Repository](https://github.com/Urban-Flow-Organization)